AdrianTejada/Shopify_Base_Theme/README.md

-# A starting point for your own shopify themes
+# A starting point for your own shopify themes.

 This theme uses [Tailwind CSS](https://tailwindcss.com/) for styling.